magic-scripts/ms-template/README.md

 ### 1. Write your script

-Create a new script in `scripts/` directory:
+Create a new script in the root directory:

 ```bash
 #!/bin/sh